Google IT Support Professional Certification

 Do I need to take the courses in a specific order?

 We highly recommend taking the courses in the order presented, as the content builds on information from earlier lessons.
+All five courses are required to obtain your Google IT Professional certificate.

 What kind of companies hire IT Support professionals?